 - If the handle of an imported Slack channel is the same handle as a deleted Mattermost channel, then a random handle is generated for the imported Slack channel.

 - Generate a Slack “Export” file from Slack > Administration > Workspace settings > Import/Export Data > Export > Start Export.
+Alternatively, use the Slack Corporate Export file after receiving it from Slack.

 - In Mattermost go to Team Settings > Import > Import from Slack.
 Team Admin or System Admin role is required to access this menu option.